kitnil/awesome/README.md

 ## JavaScript

 - [30-Days-Of-React](https://github.com/Asabeneh/30-Days-Of-React) - 30 Days of  React challenge is a step by step guide to learn React in 30 days.
 It requires HTML, CSS, and JavaScript knowledge.
 You should be comfortable with JavaScript before you start to React.
 If you are not comfortable with JavaScript check out 30DaysOfJavaScript.
 This is a continuation of 30 Days Of JS.
 This challenge may take up to 100 days, follow your own pace.
-- [Mark-Mind](https://github.com/MarkMindLtd/Mark-Mind) - MarkMind — a mind map and outliner editor  for Windows, Mac, and Linux,it support markdown in node.
+- [Mark-Mind](https://github.com/MarkMindLtd/Mark-Mind) - MarkMind — a mind map and outliner editor  for Windows, Mac, Linux, andriod and ios ,it support markdown in node.
 - [screenity](https://github.com/alyssaxuu/screenity) - The most powerful screen recorder & annotation tool for Chrome 🎥
 - [Web-Dev-For-Beginners](https://github.com/microsoft/Web-Dev-For-Beginners) - 24 Lessons, 12 Weeks, Get Started as a Web Developer
 - [estimator.dev](https://github.com/GoogleChromeLabs/estimator.dev) - 🧮 Calculate the size and performance impact of switching to modern JavaScript syntax.